What is a Reward Model?¶

 Testing the Reward Model¶

-We’ll give it two responses to the question “What is 2+2?”:
+We’ll give it two responses to “What is 2+2?”:

 A correct answer